| |

 Preheat the oven to 400 degrees.

-Place a silpat mat (or large baking tray) on the counter then coat with cooking spray and sprinkle the top with a bit of cornmeal.
+Coat a Silpat mat with olive oil cooking spray and sprinkle the top with a bit of cornmeal.

 Barbecue Chicken Pizza Braid

-Once you have completed the braid carefully place the silpat mat onto a baking sheet.
+Once you have completed the braid, carefully place the Silpat mat onto the baking sheet.

 Barbecue Chicken Pizza Braid